EmanueleGallone/SdnAlarmNotification/README.md

 **yes, we will notify the user directly on his phone on a later version.**

 ## GUI
-The management but also the interaction with this software architecture could be tricky therefore, in order to overcome this, we decide to provide an intuitive and user-friendly tool: in other words a  ***Graphical User Interface***.
+Once the underlay architecture has been defined, we decide to provide an intuitive and user-friendly tool: in other words a  ***Graphical User Interface***, as a way to easily monitor its behaviour.
+Moreover it also enables the users to customize two amid the most relevant aspects of the process: the delivery of *notifications* and the *devices* parameters.

 ![alt text](docu/img/home.png?raw=true)